Prior to its opening, I was asked to visit a franchise to evaluate the new crew. I discovered the team members were bland, boring and reticent.

 That’s terrible thinking no matter what you are selling.

-Competitors’ leftovers rarely are superstars, and you’ll be bringing their worst habits into the heart of your operations.
+Competitors’ leftovers are not what to look for when hiring an employee.
+They rarely are superstars, and you’ll be bringing their worst habits into the heart of your operations.

 And your belief you won’t have to train them will let them get away with it.